MicrosoftDocs/azure-docs/articles/automation/how-to/move-account.md

 ## Remove solutions

-To unlink your workspace from your Automation account, the **Change Tracking and Inventory**, **Update Management**, and **Start/Stop VMs during off hours** solutions must be removed from your workspace.
+To unlink your workspace from your Automation account, these solutions must be removed from your workspace:
+- **Change Tracking and Inventory**
+- **Update Management**
+- **Start/Stop VMs during off hours**

 In your resource group, find each solution and select **Delete**.
 On the **Delete Resources** page, confirm the resources to be removed, and select **Delete**.